When Do Apricot Trees Flower? Best Varieties by Bloom Time

 It turns out, that later-than-expected flowering was a good thing.
 Apricot tree blossoms are notorious for being easily damaged by frosts - especially in an area with widely fluctuating winter temperatures like mine - destroying any chance for an apricot crop for that year.

-Understanding an apricot tree’s blossoming habits will help you determine how best to care for your tree.
+Understanding an apricot tree's blossoming habits will help you select the right variety and determine how best to care for your tree.
 Read on to learn about the different stages of blossoming, how to choose an apricot variety with the right bloom time for your climate, and how to troubleshoot some common blossoming issues.

 When do apricot trees bloom?